24/7 IT Support Denver: Help Desk and Escalation Planning

 Critical Issues (System Down)

 When a critical system is completely down—your email server is offline, your network is unreachable, or a ransomware attack is in progress—you need immediate response.
-Top Denver IT support companies guarantee response within 15 minutes for critical issues, with continuous work until resolution.
+Strong Denver IT support providers define critical-priority escalation paths, response expectations, and ownership for complete outages or security incidents.

 High-Priority Issues

 Issues that significantly impact productivity but don't constitute a complete outage—a key application crashing, email delays, or VPN connectivity problems for remote workers.
-Response time should be within 30 minutes to 1 hour, with resolution typically within 4 hours.
+Response expectations should be documented by priority, business impact, and support scope.

 Standard Requests

 Day-to-day support needs like setting up a new employee's computer, installing software, or troubleshooting a printer.
-Response time should be within 1-2 hours during business hours, with resolution typically same-day.
+Standard-request expectations should be documented for business hours, ownership, and next-step communication.

 Low-Priority Requests

 Non-urgent items like questions about how to use a feature, requests for software recommendations, or cosmetic issues.
-Response within 4-8 business hours is acceptable, with resolution within 1-3 business days.
+Low-priority request expectations should be documented so the work stays visible without interrupting urgent support.

 Service Level Agreements (SLAs)